defano/wyldcard/README.md

 ### Factors

-A _factor_ is an expression that HyperCard tries to interpret in whatever way is most meaningful to the context of it's usage.
+A _factor_ is an expression referring to an object that HyperCard tries to interpret in whatever way is most meaningful to the context of it's usage.
 That is, a factor is a context-sensitive evaluation of an expression.
-Factors have the effect of making the HyperTalk language feel more like English than a programming language.
-"Do what I mean, not what I say."
+Factors have the effect of making HyperTalk feel more like English than a computer programming language.
+Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or to a background.
-If you say `go to cd fld 1`, HyperCard will assume that you mean that it should go wherever card field 1 refers.
-If no such field exists, or if the text of that field contains anything other than a valid card expression then HyperCard will produce an error.
+But if you say `go to cd field 1`, HyperCard will assume that you mean that it should go wherever card field 1 refers.
+If no such field exists, or if the text of that field contains anything other than a valid card expression (such as, `next card`) then HyperCard will produce an error.

 #### How factors work in HyperTalk Java

-When a command evaluates an expression, the command expects that the argument evaluates to (refers to) some specific kind of object.
-In the example above, the `go` command expects that its argument refers to a card or background.
-If the argument is a literal expression of the expected type (i.e., `go to card field 1` or `go to the last card of the next background`) then HyperCard interprets the expression as is.
-But, if the expression is not a literal of the expected type then HyperTalk evaluates the expression as text and re-interprets it.
-The "text" evaluation of an expression is the value that would be displayed if you were to `put` or `answer` the expression (that is, the value put into a variable, the text of a field, the contents of a button, etc.).
-This text value is then treated as if it were a fragment of HyperTalk entered as part of the script.
-For example, if a variable `x` contains the value `next card`, then saying `go x` has the same result as if you'd written `go next card`.

-#### Types of factors
+When a HyperTalk Java command expects an expression conforming to a specific type, it uses this algorithm to resolve the factor:

+1. If the expression is a _grouped expression_ (that is, it has parentheses around it) then the group is evaluated and the resulting value is re-interpreted as a HyperTalk expression.
+If the re-interpreted expression refers to an object of the expected type, then that object becomes the argument to the command.
+For example, if `card field 1` contains the text `card button 1`, then the command `hide (card field 1)` has the effect of hiding card button 1.

+2. If the expression is an _object literal_ referring to the expected object type, then the literal value is used as the argument to the command.
+In the previous example, removing the parentheses from the command causes the field itself—and not the button—to be hidden (because `card field 1` is an object literal in `hide card field 1`).

+3. Finally, if none of the previous attempts produce a usable argument, then, following the same process described in the first step, the expression is evaluated, and the resulting value is then re-interpreted as a HyperTalk expression.
+If the re-interpreted expression refers to an object of the expected type, then that object is assumed to be the argument to the command.

 ### Constants and literals